What if I don’t want to sell one of my pieces?

 Does the artwork need to be an original, or may I submit a giclee/print/copy?

 - We only accept original pieces at this time.
 (Exceptions: Photographs; Photographs printed on canvas; Prints as part of a collage or compilation where you have made significant changes to it.)

 Should I bring my artwork to the airport for you to see?

-- No. Simply submit photos of your artwork either through the Interactive Online Application, or on a CD or DVD, or via e-mail: firstname.lastname@example.org.
+- No. Simply submit photos of your artwork through the online application process.

 How should I deliver my application packet?